 The Governing Board of Bishop Perrin School is collectively responsible and must ensure that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day to day practice, using a whole school approach to safeguarding and child protection.
-They must comply with the law, namely to ensure that:
+Safeguarding is a standing item on the agenda for every meeting of the full board.
+The Governing Board must comply with the law, namely to ensure that: